QuarkNerd/blog/hubinf@scottlogic.com/_posts/2020-06-04-k-19-or-how-to-not-run-a-team.md

 We could spend a long time debating whether Vostrikov was put in charge precisely because of his personal circumstances, precisely because he could be manipulated into pushing the politicians' agenda in order to progress his own, but let us not get sidetracked.

 In truth, various, sometimes contradictory orders frustrate a team and prevent them from performing well.
-New ordersor instructions are given in the name of speed and efficiency, but ultimately have the opposite effect: they confuse the crew by disregarding standard safety and security rules.
+New orders or instructions are given in the name of speed and efficiency, but ultimately have the opposite effect: they confuse the crew by disregarding standard safety and security rules.

 **The take-away of the points above** is that no-one is irreplaceable, but equally, no-one is seamlessly interchangeable.
 One of the most basic and fundamental things to learn when managing teams is that a change in team fabric, _any_ change, will alter team dynamics and performance.
 It will actually bring productivity down, at least for a time.